chbrown13/class-ops/Workshops/Development/README.md

 ### 📒 Online Exercise

 __Click [here](https://devops.docable.cloud/dcbrown/v/620bcb2aa42d528cf9714fb3) to visit the test exercise.
-The activity will open in the same tab, so make sure to navigate back here.__
+The activity will open in the same tab, so make sure to navigate back here or open in a new tab.__